-“Color palettes definitely go in and out of style and an all-white palette ensures that your wedding colors will never feel dated or trend-driven,” says Madison Hartley of Hart Floral.
+“Color palettes definitely go in and out of style, and an all-white palette ensures that your wedding colors will never feel dated or trend-driven,” says Madison Hartley of Hart Floral.
 “Something subtle and unexpected can make a big impact.”

 Meet the Expert

 From natural to glamorous, bohemian, or even whimsical, white wedding flowers can transform any wedding style from basic to transcendent.
-Opt for something over the top and grandiose or keep it simple.
+Opt for something over-the-top and grandiose, or keep it simple.
 “Your wedding flowers should be flowers that both look and feel as though they belong,” says Hartley.
-“The best way to ensure that is to use seasonal flowers, local to the region you are marrying in.”
+“The best way to ensure that is to use seasonal flowers local to the region you are marrying in.”

-Now, here are 20 all-white wedding flower designs to inspire you.
+Below, 23 of our favorite all-white wedding flower designs to inspire you.

 Mix the Centerpieces